 Let my pain be a lesson and I strongly recommend you sign up for Siteground or one of the other mentioned hosts on day 1 so you don’t have to go through the pain of migrating your site off GoDaddy.
 Seriously, friends don’t let friends use GoDaddy.

 To make life easy, I recommend buying your domain through whoever you get your hosting with.
 The price should be about the same (around $10-15 per year for a .com domain), so it is one less login you need to keep track of.

 If you want to buy your domain name separately from your hosting, I can recommend NameCheap.com.
 However, you will need to connect the domain name with your hosting after buying both of them.
 Most hosts have guides on connecting your website hosting with a domain bought through NameCheap.

 Also, you will need to remember to setup auto-renew so you don’t lose your name!
 To avoid this, make sure to have auto-renew enabled or you can buy multiple years of your domain name at once so it won’t expire.

 Next Steps After Website Hosting

 At this point, you should now have your domain name connected to your website hosting, congratulations!
 Next is finding and installing a great WordPress theme and writing some awesome content for your new site.

-If you are looking to have all this information in one place, complete with checklists, eBooks, and all the best tips, then be sure to sign up for my Blogger Course!
+If you are looking to have all this information in one place, complete with checklists, eBooks, and all the best tips, then be sure to sign up for The Blog Elevation Program.